NTTLimitedRD/plumbery/docs/tutorial.beachhead.rst

 * ``ipv4: 2`` - This is to reserve some public IPv4 addresses.
 Here we anticipate
   on the public address assigned to the ``beachhead`` node.

-* ``destroy: never`` - This directive prevents plumbery from destroying a network.
-  In other terms, the command ``python -m plumbery destroy beachhead`` will not actually destroy the network ``acme.control``.
-You may have to go to CloudControl and to destroy the network manually if needed.

 * ``glue:`` - This directive adds connectivity to a node, either by assigning a public IPv4 address to the Internet, or by adding network interfaces to additional networks.
 With ``internet 22``, Plumbery assigns a public IPv4 address and adds a NAT rule to the firewall.

 * ``running: always`` - This directive prevents plumbery from stopping the node.
-  In other terms, the command ``python -m plumbery stop beachhead`` is inoperative.
+  In other terms, the command ``python -m plumbery stop`` is inoperative.
   And because plumbery cannot destroy a running node, this directive also prevents the deletion of ``beachhead``.